Robert Bates

 “Somebody knows.
 Somebody was driving by and saw a car leave.
 Somebody has heard something,” said Driver.

-A few weeks after Bates’ murder, Tracy gave birth to their daughter.
+A few weeks after Bates’ murder, Tracy gave birth to the couple’s daughter.

-Bates is also survived by two other children — a daughter, Kylee Bates, and son, Robbie Bates IV, both of California.
+In addition to his daughter with Tracy Kaiser, Bates was survived by two other children — a daughter, Kylee Bates, and son, Robbie Bates IV, both of California.

 Tipsters can remain anonymous and if their information leads to an arrest and charges, they could get a cash reward.